 I think small group instruction can be incredibly impactful in this type of setting.
 Often, students in math intervention lack motivation and grit.
 Small group was my opportunity to correct misconceptions, to encourage successes, and mostly to question them through the process.
 You can find how I was able to track data here.

 Pre-Teaching or Review

 About once a week, we would focus on a new concept that was coming up in our on-level curriculum.
-This allowed me to break it down in bit sized pieces and helped students to see it prior to their on-level class.
+This allowed me to break it down in bite-sized pieces and helped students to see it prior to their on-level class.

 Friday: Review and Weekly Conversations

-Another reason this schedule was incredible, was the fact that my co-teacher came during intervention time.
+Another reason this schedule was incredible was the fact that my co-teacher came during intervention time.
 It was difficult to give her up during my larger on-level classes, but I think she was better utilized during intervention time.
 Oftentimes, she would circulate the room to help students while I pulled small groups.
-Others, she would pull small groups.
+Other times, she would pull small groups.
 It was nice to have her in a class that was so hands on!

 A Starter Guide to Math Intervention

-When I conducted a survey for readers at the end of the year, math intervention was one of the most commented items.
-Often administrators are quick to implement math intervention in order to meet RTI and SPED needs.
+When I conducted a survey for readers at the end of 2016, math intervention was one of the most mentioned items.
+Often, administrators are quick to implement math intervention in order to meet RTI and SpED needs.
 Yet, there isn’t a formula for what math intervention should look like.
 I know I felt this way the first time I was assigned an intervention class.

 I developed A Starter Guide to Math Intervention as a resource to support teachers who are looking for ideas and structure for their intervention class.
-It is not all encompassing, but this 13 page resource will help you get your feet wet.
-Plus, its free, just click the link below.
+It is not all-encompassing, but this resource will help you get your feet wet.
+Plus, it’s free; just click the link below.